Investigating the role of nuclear parameters in Neutron Star oscillations: a model comparison: Results

-The probability density functions (PDFs) of some of the nuclear empirical parameters ($n_{sat}$, $L_{sym}$, $m^*_D/m$) those are strongly correlated with NS observables are shown in Figure~\ref{fig: PDF_RMF_params}.
+The probability density functions (PDFs) of some of the nuclear empirical parameters ($n_{sat}$, $L_{sym}$, $m^*_D/m$) which are strongly correlated with NS observables along with the calculated higher-order parameters ($Q_{sat},Z_{sat},K_{sym},Q_{sym},Z_{sym}$) are shown in Figure~\ref{fig: PDF_RMF_params}.
 From the PDFs, one can observe that the symmetry energy slope parameter ($L_{sym}$) gets slightly constrained.
 Another important observation is that the inclusion of the Astro filter favours the higher values of the Dirac effective mass.
+The calculated values of the higher-order nuclear parameters for the posteriors are found to span a wide range.